 Stories For Liberation

-This month, we are focusing on the harrowing tales of crossing the border and the difficult, almost impossible, decisions, that lead up to such a journey.
+In November, we focused on the harrowing tales of crossing the border and the difficult, almost impossible, decisions, that lead up to such a journey.
 They’re told by anonymous students from Central Islip High School.

 A Message From Erika Duncan, Founder Of Herstory Writers Workshop